13 Best Lavender Fields in Texas (2026 Guide) — Farms, Festivals & U-Pick

 Hill Country Lavender is a small boutique lavender farm right in the heart of the Hill Country, whether you are in Austin or San Antonio this is about a 30-45 minute drive.

-The property houses two different farms of 2,000 Lavender plants.
+The property houses two different farms of more than 2,500 lavender plants, making it not only one of the most beautiful but also the very first commercial lavender farm in Texas.
 This farm has neatly placed rows for you to walk through and even cut your own lavender should you be visiting at the right time of year.

 With handmade lavender gifts and cocktails, this boutique experience will make you feel like family.